-Studies with one type of HRT (containing conjugated estrogen plus the progestogen MPA)

-have shown that women may be slightly more likely to get heart disease during the first year of taking the medication.
+Studies with one type of HRT (containing conjugated estrogen plus the progestogen MPA) have shown that women may be slightly more likely to get heart disease during the first year of taking the medication.
 For other types of HRT, the risk is likely to be similar, although this is not yet certain.

 If you get:

-- a pain in your chest that spreads to your arm ▶ See a doctor as soon as possible and do not - take any more HRT until your doctor says you can.
-This pain could be a sign of increases the risk of having a stroke.
-Other
+- a pain in your chest that spreads to your arm or neck - > See a doctor as soon as possible and do not take any more HRT until your doctor says you can.
+This pain could be a sign of heart disease.

+Stroke

-Stroke: Recent research suggests that HRT slightly
+Recent research suggests that HRT slightly increases the risk of having a stroke.

-- factors that can increase the risk of stroke include: getting older
+Other things that can increase the risk of stroke include:

+- getting older

-- high blood pressure smoking
+- high blood pressure

+- smoking

 - drinking too much alcohol

-- an irregular heartbeat.
+- an irregular heartbeat